shawnps/mygengo-python/README.md

 MyGengo.postTranslationJob()
 ---------------------------------------------------------------------------------------------------
-Sends a new job over to myGengo for translation.
+Sends a new job over to Gengo for translation.
 Jobs are dictionaries that get passed around; an example is below.

 ### Parameters:
 - _job_: Required.
-A dictionary containing a full job description for myGengo (**see below**).
+A dictionary containing a full job description for Gengo (**see below**).

 ### Example:
 ``` python